 For best results, the base container image distribution should match the host OS distribution.
-The following values are supported for kolla\base\distro:
+The following values are supported for kolla_base_distro:

 - centos

 - debian

-- rocky
+- rhel

 - ubuntu

 For details of which images are supported on which distributions, see the Kolla support matrix.